-- What are the unique risks for the pediatric patient with psoriasis? - How familiar are pediatricians with pediatric psoriasis and its management? - What are the currently available medications for the pediatric patient with psoriasis? - Why are there so few medications for pediatric patients with psoriasis?
+- What are the unique risks for the pediatric patient with psoriasis? - What are the currently available medications for the pediatric patient with psoriasis? - Why are there so few medications for pediatric patients with psoriasis?

 AAD PEDIATRIC PSORIASIS GUIDELINES

 Joint American Academy of Dermatology-National Psoriasis Foundation guidelines of care for the management and treatment of psoriasis in pediatric patients